merv1n34k/droplets-analysis/README.md

 ```

 For more detailed customization see source code.
+Test with dummy data frame can be found in `spec` directory.

 ## License